 Jamie is an active leader in the online stitch community and what he has dubbed ‘the new embroidery movement’ and is active on various social networking platforms.
 He loves introducing new people to the benefits of embroidery from a creative and wellbeing standpoint and is proud to be an ambassador for this ubiquitous craft.

-Cornelia Parker OBE is one of Britain’s best loved and most acclaimed contemporary artists.
+Cornelia Parker CBE is one of Britain’s best loved and most acclaimed contemporary artists.
 Always driven by curiosity, she reconfigures domestic objects to question our relationship with the world.
 Using transformation, playfulness and storytelling, she engages with important issues of our time, be it violence, ecology or human rights.

 Anna Murphy joined The Times as Fashion Director in 2015, having been the launch editor of Stella at The Sunday Telegraph.
 She has interviewed the industry’s biggest names and done everything from wearing a frock made of bin bags to attempting the Angelina leg pop.
 Her new book Destination Fabulous: Finding Your Way to the Best You Yet interweaves her belief in fashion and beauty as a means of empowerment with advice on everything from work to relationships.